ionuttbara/notepad-replacer/README.md

+# Notepad Replacer

+Replacing Default Windows Notepad with another Text Editor

-# notepad-replacer
+# ATTENTION!

-Notepad Replacer is a app which we can replace Standard Windows Notepad with Notepad++.
-We can replace in 2 methods:
-1. ONLINE - with Fidelity Package Manager - use Online Notepad Replacer bat file.
-2. OFFLINE - With Setup - Download setup from the project.
+I've provided 2 scripts which it go to change to Sublime Text Editor and Notepad++!